Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: Conclusion

 \section{Conclusion}

 In this paper, we proposed Diff-Max, a framework that separates routing and scheduling in backpressure-based wireless networks.
-Diff-Max improves throughput significantly.
-Also, the separation of routing and scheduling makes practical implementation easier by minimizing cross-layer operations and it leads to modularity.
-Our design is grounded on a network utility maximization (NUM) formulation of the problem and its solution.
-Simulations in ns-2 demonstrate the performance of Diff-Max as compared adaptive routing schemes, such as AODV.
-The evaluations on an android testbed confirm the efficiency and practicality of our approach.
+The separation of routing and scheduling makes practical implementation easier by minimizing cross-layer operations and it leads to modularity.
+Our design is grounded in the network utility maximization (NUM) formulation of the problem and its solution.
+Based on the structure of Diff-Max, two practical schemes, Diff-subMax and wDiff-subMax are developed.
+Simulations in ns-2 demonstrate significant improvement in terms of throughput, utility, and packet delay as compared to AODV and DSDV.